kcraam/homeskel/README.md

 ## Support

-In case of any questions please just drop me an email: dpc@ucore.info
+In case of any questions please just drop me an email: kcraam@gmail.com

 ## Integrated screen/tmux support

 By default each remote connection is wrapped into the screen/tmux shell.
 This way I don't have to remember to launch screen/tmux manually.

-I've described this idea on my Wiki: http://dpc.ucore.info/forum/t-220201/gnu-screen-as-a-default-shell-for-remote-account
+He (dpc) has described this idea on his Wiki: http://dpc.ucore.info/forum/t-220201/gnu-screen-as-a-default-shell-for-remote-account

 This feature have been under constant development and is working very smoothly